 This is a small but fun and colourful museum with displays on everything from the first South Australian settlers (who landed here at Glenelg) to swimwear throughout the years, to the Glenelg tram and Magic Mountain (a theme park that was located in the area for many years).

 If you are spending any time in Glenelg – and you should – then half an hour or so here would be a great inclusion in your day.

 The Bay Discovery Centre is located in the seaside suburb of Glenelg, about half an hour from the city centre by tram and is open daily from 10 am-2 pm and entry is by gold coin donation.

 Ayers House Museum

 Ayers House Museum currently has restricted opening hours due to Covid-19.
-It is open Sat & Sun 10am-4pm, entry is $10 for adults, concession $8, child under 16 $5, child under 5 & National Trust members free
+It is open Sat & Sun 10 am-4pm, entry is $10 for adults, concession $8, a child under 16 $5, a child under 5 & National Trust members free

 Museum of Economic Botany